 Future looking roadmap for multi-cloud enablement of API Gateway.

-Performing Migration of API proxies to Apigee X and Apigee Envoy Adapter.
+Approach to plan Migration of API proxies to Apigee X and Apigee Envoy Adapter with minimal disruption to existing customers.

-Prepare assessment report with implementation priorities and strategy aligned to Apigee platform implementation that includes Apigee API Management Roadmap & Plan including proposed Architectural topology and cost benefit analysis between the current and proposed Apigee API Management platforms.
+Prepared assessment report with implementation priorities and strategy aligned to Apigee platform implementation that includes Apigee API Management Roadmap & Plan including proposed Architectural topology and cost benefit analysis between the current and proposed Apigee API Management platforms.

-Analyse the existing and projected Apigee platform interactions with systems and applications and derive key criterion for the assessment of the proposed model.
+Analysed the existing and projected Apigee platform interactions with systems and applications and derived key criterion for the assessment of the proposed model.

-Describe the current Apigee and integration landscape and provide inputs on key vision they have in place from their integration and Digital Transformation roadmap.
+Provided inputs to align customer API program with their key vision on Digital Transformation roadmap.

-Describe considerations and guidelines for data and API transactions pertaining to networking and security and provide Sephora’s Architecture Council’s MS PowerPoint presentation template.
+Described considerations and guidelines for data and API transactions pertaining to networking and security

-Work with Intelliswift SME to align Apigee API Management roadmap and implementation strategy and provide Sephora’s architecture diagram standards and access to Lucid Chart if required.

 Benefits Delivered

-Successful delivery with our 100% offshore team to implement following solutions.
+.

 Provided Roadmap to move to GCP and newer version of Apigee before end-of-license.

-A 3-year cost model worked out in Partnership with Google to provide a cost optimization vis-à-vis their current license and growth plan.
+A 3-year cost model worked out in Partnership with Google to provide a cost optimization vis-à-vis their current license and growth plan, approximately saving of 26% over long term technical debt and implementation cost

-Informed insights to customers on their current implementations.
+Informed insights to customers on their current implementations and unused artifacts in existing implementation that can be retired and save on overall maintenance cost of APIs

-Highlighted areas which can be re-modelled for efficiency.
+Highlighted areas which can be re-modelled for efficiency, process improvement and optimization

-A presentation with a roadmap of Apigee API Platform implementation.

-An overview of the proposed Apigee API Platform architecture.

-A cost benefit analysis report between proposed Apigee API Platform landscape or continuing with existing OPDK based implementation.

 Tech Stack

+Apigee X, Apigee Edge, GCP , Azure DevOps

 Testimonials (if any)